snu-dbs/prevision/evaluation/README.md

 We recommend extending the time-out limit for sudo because experiments will run for a long time, and it may require a password for sudo repeatedly.

 ## Evaluation

+We ask reviewers to record the elapsed times of experiments.
+The recorded elapsed times will be used to compare with the results.

 ### NumPy